 For quite some time, Evernote ruled the market with its shiny features and easy-to-use interface.
-But then, it changed its pricing and soon it ceased to feature in the good books of many users.
-Recently I came across an app called Notebook – Take Notes, Sync by Zoho, which had quite an intriguing line — Looking for an alternative to Evernote?
+But then, it changed its pricing and soon ceased to feature in the good books of many users.
+I recently came across an app called Notebook – Take Notes, Sync by Zoho, which had quite an intriguing line — Looking for an alternative to Evernote?
 Well, that got me thinking, is Zoho the perfect alternative to Evernote?

 Notebook is a free notebook app with great designs and smart gestures.
 The developers have claimed it to have built it meticulously with special attention to every minute detail.

 So without further ado, let’s quickly jump right in and see whether Zoho Notebook’s features really lives up to its tagline.

 Zoho Notebook comes packed with an amazing interface.
 Not only is it super easy to navigate around the app, it also presents elegant notebook covers to spruce up the experience.
 Unlike the bulleted homepage of Evernote, this one is definitely eye-catching.